Dynamical Orbital Angular Momentum Induced by Circularly Polarized Phonons

-Moreover, recent studies highlight the potential of electronic orbital degree of freedom, with theoretical proposals~\cite{Bernevig2005,Tanaka2008,Go2018,Jo2018}, and experimental evidence~\cite{Choi2023,Lyalin2023} that shows strong orbital responses even in non-relativistic regimes, overcoming many limitations of spin-based electronics.
+Moreover, recent studies highlight the potential of orbitronics, with theoretical proposals~\cite{Bernevig2005,Tanaka2008,Go2018,Jo2018}, and experimental evidence~\cite{Choi2023,Lyalin2023} that shows strong electronic orbital responses even in non-relativistic regimes, overcoming many limitations of spin-based electronics.
 These include orbital currents driven by electric field~\cite{Go2020}, orbital-light interactions~\cite{Xu2025}, magnon-mediated orbital transport~\cite{Fishman2022,Go2024,An2015,DYao2025}, orbital pumping~\cite{Han2022,Hayashi2024,Go2025,Pezo2025}, and orbital torques on magnetization~\cite{DGo2020,Go2025}.
-However, the coupling between chiral phonons and electrons remains poorly understood.
-Exploiting chiral phonons in orbitronics could be a promising route to achieving novel functionalities in a hybridized scheme.
+Exploiting circularly polarized phonons to orbital generations provides a promising route toward novel functionalities in a hybridized scheme.

-In this Letter, we show that chiral phonons can directly generate the electronic OAM originating from dynamically acquired Berry phase~\cite{Berry1984}.
-We consider a simple microscopic picture that electronic overlaps with $p$ orbitals are dynamically modulated by chiral phonons, which is interpreted as an orbital electron-phonon coupling, leading to a nonzero electronic OAM.
-At the valley points, the chiral phonons with finite momentum give rise to intervalley scatterings of electrons, which obeys the selection rule between phonons and electrons with orbital degree of freedom.
-We construct an effective model which is classfied by phonon pseudoangular momenta (PAM), and identity their distinct intervalley-scattering channels.
-Such methods can be also applied to the case of $d$-orbital electrons, by which we can describe the monolayer transition metal dichalcogenides (TMDs), and estimate the induced OAM in these materials.
+In this Letter, we show that ionic rotations can directly generate the electronic orbital angular momentum (OAM) originating from dynamically acquired Berry phase of electron orbitals~\cite{Berry1984}.
+We consider a simple microscopic picture that electronic overlaps with $p$ orbitals are dynamically modulated by ionic rotations, which is interpreted as an orbital electron-phonon coupling, leading to a nonzero electronic OAM.
+When the phonon displacement is small, the time-averaged OAM is formulated by the Berry curvature defined in the phonon displacement space.
+At the valley points, the phonons with finite momentum give rise to intervalley scatterings of electrons, which obeys the selection rule between phonons and electrons with orbital degree of freedom.
+We construct an effective model which is classified by phonon pseudoangular momenta (PAM), and identity their distinct intervalley-scattering channels.
+Such methods can be also applied to the case of $d$-orbital electrons, by which we describe the monolayer transition metal dichalcogenides (TMDs), and show the orbital generation in these materials.

-A recent study has reported a transient orbital magnetization induced by chiral phonons in a molecular model of strontium titanate~\cite{Urazhdin2025}.
-In contrast to Ref.~\cite{Urazhdin2025}, where the orbital magnetization is treated as a transient effect by switching on the chiral phonons, our letter shows the orbital magnetization in a steady state in the presence of chiral phonons.